Artistic Staff

 LAUREN JONAS

 Lauren Jonas trained at the Marin Ballet under Maria Vegh and Margaret Swarthout, and then with Sally Streets.
 She performed with the Milwaukee Ballet, the Oakland Ballet, the Southwest Ballet, and toured the United States with the Moscow Ballet, directed by the Bolshoi Ballet's Vaslav Gordeyev.
 Since Diablo Ballet's premiere in 1994, Ms. Jonas has recruited dancers from around the world to present the finest in contemporary and classical ballets.
-A firm believer in the need to stimulate the cultural development of future generations, she co-created the Ballet’s PEEK Outreach Program.
+A firm believer in the need to stimulate the cultural development of future generations, she co-created the Ballet’s PEEK Outreach Program in Title-1 schools in 1995 and in 2015 she partnered with Mt.
+McKinley Court School and the Superintendent of Schools Lynn Mackey, to bring arts curriculum to teenagers incarcerated within the juvenile justice system.
 Ms. Jonas’ awards include the 2005 National Philanthropy Day honor, the 2000 Arts and Culture Commission Award of Contra Costa County, and the1998 Contra Costa County Woman of Achievement Award for the Arts.
-She has served as an advisor on several non-profit boards, and served on scholarship and dance festival committees.
+She has served as an advisor on several non-profit boards and served on scholarship and dance festival committees.
 Ms. Jonas has guest taught for various schools and colleges throughout California and nationally.
 She is the 2014 recipient of the Contra Costa Commission for Women Contributing to the Arts, Hall of Fame award and was an honoree at the State Assembly’s Women’s History Month.
-In 2016, Ms. Jonas was honored at the Djerassi’s Women’s Residency Program for empowering women as leaders in the field of ballet.
-She is also the Co-Founder and Director of Diablo Ballet School.
+In 2016, Ms. Jonas was honored at the Djerassi’s Women’s Residency Program for empowering women as leaders in the field of ballet and in 2022 she was a guest lecturer at UC Berkeley speaking on Women Leaders in the Arts.
+She has coached all of Diablo Ballet's repertoire and staged the full-length production of Coppélia in 2022.
+Ms. Jonas is the Co-Founder and Director of Diablo Ballet School, which launched in 2019 and is the first school in the history of Contra Costa County operated by a professional ballet company and includes a Dance for Parkinson’s Program.

 SALLY STREETS